Witt's cancellation theorem seen as a cancellation: Introduction

 In addition to its crucial role in defining the Witt ring, the Witt cancellation theorem also has other important applications, such as establishing Sylvester's law of Inertia, which classifies quadratic forms over the field of real numbers.
 Clearly the Witt cancellation theorem is special and therefore deserves further analysis.
 The main goal of this paper is to present a transparent and algebraic proof to complement the classical geometric proof, and then carefully compare the two approaches.

 The paper is organized as follows.
 In Section 2 we state the Witt cancellation theorem, guide the reader towards our proof of the cancellation theorem, and then present the proof itself.
 A geometric approach to Witt cancellation, based on hyperplane reflections, is presented in Section 3.
-In Section 4 we provide a ``homotopy" (a gentle deformation) between the algebraic and geometric approaches.
+In Section 4 we provide a comparison between the algebraic and geometric approaches.
 Using Witt cancellation as the key, we review the construction of the Witt ring of quadratic forms in Section 5.
-In Section 6 we present an informal overview of the Milnor conjectures on quadratic forms and some recent related developments.
+In Section 6 we present an informal overview of the Milnor conjectures on quadratic forms and some dramatic recent developments culminating in the proof of the Bloch-Kato conjecture, which is a considerable extension of part of the original Milnor conjectures.
 In Section 7 we reveal an interesting surprise.
-Section 8, the epilogue, is a tribute to several great mathematicians connected with our story.
-The epilogue also contains a challenge for our readers.
-All sections, except possibly Section 6, can be read profitably by any undergraduate student who is familiar with basic linear algebra.
+All sections, except possibly Section 6, can be read profitably by any reader who is familiar with basic linear algebra.

 We begin with some preliminaries.
 Throughout the paper we assume that our base field $F$ has characteristic not equal to $2$.
 There are several equivalent definitions of a quadratic form.
 The following is probably the most commonly used definition.
 An $n$-ary \emph{quadratic form} $q$ over $F$ is a homogeneous polynomial of degree $2$ in $n$ variable over $F$: